 However, in 1980, ECAC, aiming to facilitate the mutual acceptance of certificates of airworthiness issued by ECAC Member States, adopted the above Recommendation.

-Since then, from time to time, a number of ECAC Directors General have been contacted by representatives of the owners of home-built aircraft and have been informed on the difficulty in clearly identifying the requirements for operating such aircraft in the different ECAC States and, more general, on a lack of uniformity in the implementation of this Recommendation.
+Since then, from time to time a number of ECAC Directors General have been contacted by representatives of the owners of home-built aircraft and have been informed about the difficulty in clearly identifying the requirements for operating such aircraft in the different ECAC States and, more generally, about a lack of uniformity in the implementation of this recommendation.

-The Executive Secretary of ECAC was approached recently by the European Federation of Light, Experimental and Vintage Aircraft, asking that ECAC establish the position as regards the implementation of its 1980 Recommendation, and any requirements which are imposed by States notwithstanding that Recommendation.
+The Executive Secretary of ECAC was approached recently by the European Federation of Light, Experimental and Vintage Aircraft, asking that ECAC establish the position regarding the implementation of its 1980 recommendation, and any requirements which are imposed by States notwithstanding that recommendation.